AmeliaMN/Greenwood_Book/_book/01-preface.md

 ##  8.17 9.78  10.47 11.27 14.03 10.58613 1.387414 31       0
 ```

-\indent Statisticians (and other scientists) are starting to use R Markdown and
+\indent Statisticians (and other scientists) are starting to use Quarto and
 similar methods because they provide what is called "Reproducible
 research" [@Gandrud2015] where all the code and output it produced are
 available in a single place.
 This allows different researchers to run and verify
 results (so "reproducible results") or the original researchers to revisit their
 earlier work at a later date and recreate all their results exactly^[I recently
-had to revisit some work from almost a decade ago (before I switched to using R
-Markdown) as we were working on a journal article submission that re-used some
+had to revisit some work from almost a decade ago (before I switched to using these types of tools) as we were working on a journal article submission that re-used some
 of that work and it was unclear where some results came from, so I had to do
 some new work that could have been avoided if I had worked in a reproducible
 fashion.].
 Scientific publications are currently